 Is Spinal Fusion a Disability?

 Yes, spinal fusion is a disability according to the SSA.
 If you are unable to work for at least 12 months due to the severity of your spinal fusion and can meet a Blue Book listing, the SSA may consider you disabled.
+The Blue Book is the list of conditions that qualify for disability.
 You will also need enough work credits to qualify for disability benefits.